Manchester United want £50million for Chelsea target Alejandro Garnacho

 The 21-year-old’s future has appeared to be away from Old Trafford since the winger, like his brother Roberto on Instagram, expressed frustration at starting May’s Europa League final loss to Tottenham on the bench.

-United boss Ruben Amorim reportedly told Garnacho in the days after the defeat in Bilbao that he will be allowed to leave and the Argentina international has spent pre-season training away from the first-team.
+United boss Ruben Amorim reportedly told Garnacho in the days after the defeat in Bilbao that he will be allowed to leave and the winger has spent pre-season training away from the first-team.

 Chelsea were linked with a move in January and are thought to have been in dialogue this summer, with the Red Devils understood to be seeking a £50m fee for the academy graduate.